 Learn how to help and support those who have witnessed a traumatic event.

-How a traumatic event can impact you
+How can a traumatic event can impact someone?

 - Continued thoughts and images of the event.